fmerg/pymerkle/README.md

 ## Tree structure

 Contrary to most implementations, the Merkle-tree is here always _binary balanced_, with all nodes except for the exterior ones (_leaves_) having _two_ parents.
-This is achieved as follows: upon appending a block of new leaves, instead of promoting a lonely leaf o rduplicating it, a *bifurcation* node gets created **_so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_** (independently of the configured hash and encoding types).
+This is achieved as follows: upon appending a block of new leaves, instead of promoting a lonely leaf or duplicating it, a *bifurcation* node gets created **_so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_** (independently of the configured hash and encoding types).
 This standardization is further crucial for:

 - fast generation of consistency-proof paths (based on additive decompositions in decreasing powers of _2_)
 - fast recalculation of the root-hash after appending a new leaf, since _only the hashes at the tree's left-most branch need be recalculated_
 - memory efficiency, since the height as well as total number of nodes with respect to the tree's length is controlled to the minimum.
 For example, a tree with _9_ leaves has _17_ nodes in the present implementation, whereas the total number of nodes in the structure described [**here**](https://crypto.stackexchange.com/questions/22669/merkle-hash-tree-updates) is _20_.

-The topology is namely identical to that of a binary _Sekura tree_, depicted in Section _5.4_ of [**this**](https://keccak.team/files/Sakura.pdf) paper.
+The topology is namely identical to that of a binary _Sekura tree_, depicted in Section 5.4 of [**this**](https://keccak.team/files/Sakura.pdf) paper.
 Follow the straightforward algorithm of the `pymerkle.merkle_tree.update` method for further insight, or the gradual development exposed in the [`tests/test_tree_structure.py`]('tests/test_tree_structure.py') file of this repository.

 ### Deviation from bitcoin specification

-In contrast to the [_bitcoin_](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) specification for Merkle-trees, lonely leaves are not duplicated in order for the tree's length to become even and the tree to remain thus genuinely binary.
-Instead, creating bifurcation nodes at the rightmost branch allows the tree to remain genuinely binary while having an _odd_ number of leaves.
-As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation is invulnerable to the kind of attack that is described [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp).
+In contrast to the [_bitcoin_](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) specification for Merkle-trees, lonely leaves are not duplicated in order for the tree to remain genuinely binary.
+Instead, creating bifurcation nodes at the rightmost branch allows the tree remains balanced upon any update.
+As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation by structure invulnerable to the kind of attack that is described [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp).